-Norwegian architecture, design, music, literature and films are finding their way to other countries, and are raising Norway’s profile abroad.
+Norwegian architecture, design, music, literature, and films are finding their way to other countries and raising Norway’s profile abroad.

-The Government aims to provide a good framework for ensuring quality, breadth and diversity in the cultural sector.
-Internationalisation of Norwegian arts and culture has increased awareness of, and interest in, Norway as a nation of cultural innovation and knowledge.
+The Government aims to provide a good framework for ensuring quality, breadth, and diversity in the cultural sector.
+Internationalization of Norwegian arts and culture has increased awareness of and interest in Norway as a nation of cultural innovation and knowledge.

 “I find him an utterly hypnotic and utterly humane writer.
 For me, 2015 was The Year of Solstad.”

 James Wood, New Yorker on Dag Solstads Shyness and Dignity

 “The Norwegian Bjarne Melgaard is a character.
 For more than fifteen years, he has been navigating the Anglo-Saxon axis of art.”

 “One Of Us is perhaps one of the most important books of our time.»

 Deutschlandradio Kultur on Åsne Seierstads book about terrorist Anders Behring Breivik

 “Acclaimed Norwegian conceptual artist Jenny Hval…(is) behind one of the year’s most exceptional albums.”